gokulmInfy/m2x-arduino/README.md

 M2XStreamClient m2xClient(&client, m2xKey);
 ```

-If you are using an [Arduino Yun](http://arduino.cc/en/Main/ArduinoBoardYun) board specifically, you should use the following code:
+If you are using an [Arduino Yun](http://arduino.cc/en/Main/ArduinoBoardYun) board, you should use the following code:

 ```
 YunClient client;